localstack/docs/content/en/aws/opensearch/index.md

 ---

 The OpenSearch Service in LocalStack lets you create one or more single-node OpenSearch clusters that behave like the [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/).
+This service is, like its AWS counterpart, heavily linked with the [Elasticsearch Service](../elasticsearch).
+Any cluster created with the OpenSearch Service will show up in the Elasticsearch Service and vice versa.

 ## Creating an OpenSearch cluster